Indigo Books and Music: History

 The company was founded in 1996 by Heather Reisman, who is married to Gerry Schwartz, majority owner and CEO of Onex Corporation.

 The company's first big-box bookstore initially called "Indigo Books, Music & More", was opened in Burlington, Ontario on September 4, 1997.
 With financing from Onex Corporation, Indigo bought Chapters, their largest Canadian competitor, in 2001 and continues to operate many stores under the Chapters banner.
 Indigo also gained the ownership of the Coles chain of small-format bookstores, which was also owned by Chapters.

 Indigo closed three high-profile stores in Toronto in the spring of 2014, including the World's Biggest Bookstore, which it acquired when it bought Chapters.
 In June 2014, Reisman said the company was headed into a new phase, selling a much higher percentage of non-book items.

 In late 2017, it was announced that it would expand to the United States, with its first location opening in The Mall at Short Hills in October 2018.

 In September 2022, Reisman stepped down as CEO and became executive chair, with Peter Ruis being named CEO.

-In February 2023, Indigo was the victim of a ransomware attack that rendered them unable to process non-cash transactions, returns, and gift cards for approximately two days.
-Online shopping remained unavailable for several days.
+In February 2023, Indigo was the victim of a ransomware attack that rendered them unable to process non-cash transactions, returns, and gift cards for approximately four days.
+They got back their card transactions through a wireless pinpad, but the rewards system was still down.
+Online shopping remained unavailable for almost two months.
 While Indigo has assured the public that customer data was not compromised, they notified current and former employees that employee data had been.
 LockBit has claimed responsibility for the attack.
 Indigo made the decision not to pay the ransom due to the possibility that the money would be used to fund terrorism or organized crime.

+In June 2023, Reisman announced her retirement, effective August 22, 2023.
+This came after four out of ten board members stepped down, citing loss of confidence and mistreatment from the board leadership.

+In September 2023, founder Heather Reisman returned as chief executive officer, after Peter Ruis abruptly resigned earlier in the month.

+In November 2023, Indigo's flagship store in Toronto was vandalized by posters and painted slogans accusing Reisman of raising funds for the Israeli military.
+The arrest of the Indigo 11 resulted in four guilty pleas for mischief.